docker/app/examples/hello-world/README.md

 ### Give variables their default value

-In the settings section, add every variables with the default value you want, e.g.:
+In the parameters section, add every variables with the default value you want, e.g.:

 ---